tldr-pages/tldr/pages/common/vboxmanage-list.md

 `VBoxManage list extpacks`

-- Show all VM groups:
+- Show all virtual machine groups:

 `VBoxManage list groups`

-- Show virtual disk settings that are currently in use by VBOX:
+- Show virtual disk settings that are currently in use by VirtualBox:

 `VBoxManage list hdds`